LiberTEM/LiberTEM/docs/source/dask.rst

 ----------------------------

-LiberTEM datasets can be created from Dask arrays by using :meth:`libertem.api.context.load` with filetype :code:`'dask'`.
+LiberTEM datasets can be created from Dask arrays by using :meth:`libertem.api.Context.load` with filetype :code:`'dask'`.
 See :ref:`daskds` for details.
 The performance can vary and depends on chunking, executor, I/O method and Dask array creation method.
 Please `contact us
 <https://gitter.im/LiberTEM/Lobby>`_ or `create an Issue
-<https://github.com/LiberTEM/LiberTEM/issues/new>` for questions, bug reports
+<https://github.com/LiberTEM/LiberTEM/issues/new>`_ for questions, bug reports
 and other feedback!

 This basic example shows running a UDF on a Dask array: